Seventh Generation Mazda 323 Sedan Is Abandoned In China

 The 7th 323 was not sold in China, but some cars arrived via the gray market and diplomatic channels.

-This is an original first-registration-date sticker, very are to see those nowadays.
-Sticker tells that this Mazda was first registered in China in 2003.
+This is an original first-registration-date sticker, very rare to see those nowadays.
+The sticker says that this Mazda was first registered in China in 2003.

 The Mazda 323 was availble with various petrol and diesel engines.
 The smallest petrol engine was a 1.3, the largest a 2.0 liter V6.
 Sadly, there were no engine badges on this car so I cannot be sure what is under the bonnet.